The political wing of PIANY strengthens your association’s credibility as a serious political force in New York state elections.

 Q. What is your insurance origin story?

-I grew up in the agency started by my grandfather.
-As a child, Dad would bring us in to help with addressing holiday mailings and other projects.
-Later, in high school, I did property replacement cost inspections.
+I grew up involved in the day-to-day operations of the agency started by my grandfather.
+As a child, my dad would bring us in to help with addressing holiday mailings and assist with various other projects.
+In high school, I conducted property replacement cost inspections.
 I joined the agency full time in September 1986.
-That’s when I was supposed to shadow a personal lines account manager for a few months to get trained—however, she went out on maternity leave early and I had to jump right into the fire.
-Over the years, I've done every job at the agency—which is why I have so much hair left!
+That’s when I was supposed to shadow a personal-lines account manager for a few months to get trained; however, she went out on maternity leave early and I had to jump right into the fire.
+Over the years, I've done every job at the agency—which may be why I have so much hair left!

 Q. What first sparked your interest in supporting the Agents Advocacy Coalition and its causes?

-When I first joined the board of PIA, I became aware of the PIANYPAC—which is the predecessor to AAC—being able to have reimbursements for meeting attendance directed to the political action committee was an easy way to support it.
-Being on the Government Affairs Committee showed the importance of having a voice in Albany to protect our interests and our clients' interests.
-Unfortunately, to do this effectively requires funding—so it was pretty clear that supporting AAC made sense.
+When I joined the board of PIA, I became aware of the PIANYPAC—which is the predecessor to the AAC.
+Serving on the Government Affairs Committee, I was very aware of the importance of having a voice in Albany, to protect our interests and our clients’ interests.
+Doing this effectively requires funding, so it became clear that supporting the AAC made sense.
+The ability to have reimbursements for meeting attendance directed to the political action committee was an easy way for me to provide support.
 By pooling the contributions of many individuals, a more effective representation can happen—compared to trying to do it alone.

-Many legislative issues happen because constituents complain to their assemblymember or senator, and a bill is introduced to solve a particular issue.
-Unfortunately, the folks who put together the legislation don’t always understand the unintended consequences that will result.
-Working to educate them to minimize the unintended consequences has kept a lot of bad legislation from becoming law.
-It’s also important to modernize certain laws that made sense in the 1950s or 1960s.
-Now, many old laws don’t consider that some information can be found easily in a database, or that there is a more effective way to reduce the issues addressed in the current law.
-Removing requirements for Regulation 79 photo inspections and anti-arson forms are perfect examples of fixes to outdated requirements that PIA pushed for years; and finally, got them not only passed through the Legislature, but signed by the governor.
+Many legislative issues occur because constituents complain to their assemblymember or senator.
+Ideally, a bill will then be introduced to solve a particular issue.
+Unfortunately, the people who put together the legislation don’t always understand that unintended consequences may result.
+Working to educate them, and to minimize unintended consequences, has kept a lot of bad legislation from becoming law.
+It’s also important to modernize certain laws that made sense in the 1950s or 1960s but may no longer be relevant today.
+For example, we see many older laws that don't consider that information can now be found easily in a database, or that there may be more effective ways to reduce the issues addressed in the laws.
+The removal of requirements for Regulation 79 photo inspections and the anti-arson forms are perfect examples of fixes to outdated requirements that PIA pushed for for years, and finally got not only passed through the Legislature, but also signed by the governor.

 Q. If you could give one piece of advice to potential new donors considering supporting the AAC, what would it be?

-Don't think that any contribution won’t make a difference.
-Every bit helps—and just like campaigns—many small donations make a big difference.
-You are protecting your industry, your future, and your clients futures.
+Don't think that a small contribution won’t make a difference.
+Every bit helps—and just like campaigns—small donations add up to make a big difference.
+You are protecting your industry, your future, and your clients’ futures.

 Q. Lastly, can you give readers one book, movie, or show recommendation?

-My current distraction from realityis Landman on Paramount+.
-It’s nice to get a break from thinking about insurance—even if only for an hour a week!
+My current distraction from reality is Landman on Paramount+.
+It’s nice to get a break from thinking about insurance—even if it’s only for an hour a week!

 Contact